huynt74/FSND/README.md

 - Can clone source from link git: https://github.com/huynt74/FSND/
     + Branch frontend: code FE
     + Branch backend: code BE
+## DATA MODELING:
+#### models
+- Two classes with primary keys at least two attributes each:
+    + Movies with attributes title and release date
+    + Actors with attributes name, age and gender
+- [Optional but encouraged] One-to-many or many-to-many relationships between classes
 ## Motivation behind the project
 - After completion of course I got it new knowledge and improved programing skills.
 I can aplly its into my project final.
 - understand how to create a web application full stack